 - Fabrication is carried out by Applied Nanotools in Canada

-- Other capabilities such as edge couplers, oxide window openings and thermal isolation trenches are available outside of the workshop through Applied Nanotools.
+- Other capabilities, such as edge couplers, oxide window openings and thermal isolation trenches are available outside of the course through Applied Nanotools.

 Instruction Syllabus Summary

 - Fabrication processes and design kits